jross765/JKMyMoneyLibNTools/README.md

 # Compatibility
 ## System Compatibility
-Version 0.4 of the library has been tested with KMyMoney 5.1.3 on Linux (locale de_DE) and OpenJDK 17.0.
+Version 0.4 of the library has been tested with KMyMoney 5.1.3 on Linux (locale de_DE) and
+OpenJDK 17.0.

+Java 11 or earlier won't work.

 ## Locale/Language Compatibility
 As far as the author knows, there should be no issues with other locales,